 East Asian Battlegame Association

-The East Asian Battlegame Association is the organisation that oversees Battlegame in its East Asia continent.
+The East Asian Battlegame Association is the organisation that oversees Battlegame in East Asia.
 It organises the East Asian Battlegame Championships and continental competitions for Battlegame clubs.
-It makes a patr of the International battlegame Association.
+It is a part of the International Battlegame Association.

 Battlegame in East Asia

-East Asia traditionally is one of the strongest areas of Battlegame, perhaps only in Europe there are more national temas capable of competing successfully at the global level.
-As such, 6 places of the 32 are secured for the East Asian teams in the world championships.
-Japansese and Australasian clubs also tend to be very strong.
+East Asia traditionally is one of the strongest areas of Battlegame/ Perhaps only in Europe are there more national teams capable of competing successfully at the global level.
+As such, six of the 32 places are secured for the East Asian teams in the world championships.
+The Japanese and Australasian clubs also tend to be very strong.

-The powerful national teams of East Asia are commonly divided into 3 stables (this term being popularised by 1963 book on East Asian battlegame) - Chinese, Japanese and Australasian.
+The powerful national teams of East Asia are commonly divided into three stables (this term being popularised by a 1963 book on East Asian Battlegame), Chinese, Japanese and Australasian.
 There may be rivalries inside the stables as well but when a national team from one stable plays against a national team from another stable fans almost always support the team from their own stable.
-The borders of the "stables" largely correlates to the sides of the Second Great War.
-Australasian stable consists of New South Cambria, Kingsland, Aotearoa, Guereintia and English Australia (sometimes Papua is also added), Chinese stable consists of Beihanguo, Nanhanguo, Canton, Hunan, Moi Gok, Fujian, Taiwan and Hainan, Shanghai, Zhuanguo and Nanchang and the Japanese stable consists of Insular Japan, Korea and Ezo (with Micronesian Confederation, Ralik and Ratak Islands, Admiral Yamamoto Land and Kanawiki usually added but these teams rarely pass the challenge phase).
+The borders of the stables largely correspond to the opponents of the Second Great War.
+The Australasian stable consists of New South Cambria, Kingsland, Aotearoa, Guereintia and English Australia (sometimes Papua is also added)/ The Chinese stable consists of Beihanguo, Nanhanguo, Canton, Hunan, Moi Gok, Fujian, Taiwan and Hainan, Shanghai, Zhuanguo and Nanchang.
+The Japanese stable consists of Insular Japan, Korea and Ezo.
+The Micronesian Confederation, Ralik and Ratak Islands, Admiral Yamamoto Land and Kanawiki are usually added but these teams rarely pass the challenge phase.
 Beihanguo, New South Cambria and Insular Japan are widely regarded to be the strongest teams in their respective stables.
-After the victories of South East Asian teams crowned by Bornei-Filipinas becoming the continental champions of the 10th cycle Southeast Asia started to be reffered to as the Fourth Stable while some Oceanians calls Oceania the Fifth Stable, but Oceanian countries rarely qualify to the continental championships.
+After the victories of the South East Asian teams, crowned by Bornei-Filipinas becoming the continental champions of the 10th cycle, Southeast Asia started to be refered to as the Fourth Stable while some Oceanians calls Oceania the Fifth Stable.
+Oceanian countries, however, rarely qualify for the continental championships.

 See also